contributte/doctrine-orm/.docs/README.md

 ### Id attribute

-You can use predefined `Id` trait in your Entities
+You can use predefined `Id` trait in your Entities.

 ```php